cwgoes/pluranimity.org/_posts/2019-04-25-comparative-advantages-distributed-ledgers.md

 Thanks to XYZ for reviews of this post.
 -->

+*Working draft - [feedback welcome][contact]*.

+*Footnotes*

 <span id="1">1</span>: I prefer the term to "blockchain" — the salience is in the replication mechanism, that the blocks are kept in a linked list is an implementation detail.<br />
-<span id="2">2</span>: Fulfilling *agreement* and *termination* in roughly their usual BFT senses, possibly the combined view of separate parallel consensus processes.
+<span id="2">2</span>: Fulfilling *agreement* and *termination* in roughly their usual BFT senses, possibly the combined view of separate parallel consensus processes.<br />
-<span id="3">3</span>: Or rather than storage capacity could grow faster than storage usage, as is the case with cloud-provisioned storage now.
+<span id="3">3</span>: Or rather than storage capacity could grow faster than storage usage, as is the case with cloud-provisioned storage now.<br />
-<span id="4">4</span>: Or rather that transaction throughput capacity is not a bottleneck on demand, as is the case with EMV (card) payments now.
+<span id="4">4</span>: Or rather that transaction throughput capacity is not a bottleneck on demand, as is the case with EMV (card) payments now.<br />
-<span id="5">5</span>: Such that the subset of parties responsible for executing {% ihighlight haskell %} F {% endihighlight %} cannot indefinitely censor any subset of transactions, as might be provided by (threshold decryption)
+<span id="5">5</span>: Such that the subset of parties responsible for executing {% ihighlight haskell %} F {% endihighlight %} cannot indefinitely censor any subset of transactions, as might be provided by (threshold decryption).<br />
-<span id="6">6</span>: Such that bandwidth and compute required is proportional only in the size of the query, not the size of state, and that the querying client cannot be fooled. (current examples: TM lite client proofs)
+<span id="6">6</span>: Such that bandwidth and compute required is proportional only in the size of the query, not the size of state, and that the querying client cannot be fooled. (current examples: TM lite client proofs).<br />
-<span id="7">7</span>: As might be provided by a verifiable-delay function with difficulty adjustment (cite: Wachowski VDF paper)
+<span id="7">7</span>: As might be provided by a verifiable-delay function with difficulty adjustment (cite: Wachowski VDF paper). <br />
-<span id="8">8</span>: Meaning that specific transaction details (sender, amount, code) can be private to a user while ruleset verification (supply conservation, invariant fulfillment) is performed on the ledger, as likely will be provided by zero-knowledge proof constructions (current examples: Zerocash, ZEXE).
+<span id="8">8</span>: Meaning that specific transaction details (sender, amount, code) can be private to a user while ruleset verification (supply conservation, invariant fulfillment) is performed on the ledger, as likely will be provided by zero-knowledge proof constructions (current examples: Zerocash, ZEXE).<br />

 <span id=""></span>: [Vulnerable World Hypothesis](https://nickbostrom.com/papers/vulnerable.pdf)
 <span id=""></span>: [Polycentric Law in a New Century](https://www.cis.org.au/app/uploads/2015/04/images/stories/policy-magazine/1999-autumn/1999-15-1-tom-bell.pdf)